 I’m not suggesting that guinea pigs don’t enjoy company.
 The evidence that your piggy will feel more secure with a partner seems clear.
 However, that doesn’t mean that the two will always be tight buddies who love spending time together.
 Cavy chemistry is relative.

 There are countless situations in which two random piggies could enter each others’ lives, but let’s focus on the two which are most probable.

 The first, you’ve decided to adopt a pair of pups and bring them home as new members of the family.
 This is the simplest scenario and the one in which a little pre-planning can increase your odds of success.
-Check out this article if it’s your first time owning a guinea pig.

 If this is the path that you decide to take, the big consideration is whether you choose males, females, or a combination.